🛠️ Update Announcement · Hero Quest - God of Chaos update for 8 October 2025

-We’ve just released a small patch that fixes an issue where the XP Gained values were showing as all zeros in the end-of-battle stats screen.
+We’ve just released a patch that fixes an issue where certain stats were not increasing correctly when selected during level-up:

-The results screen now correctly displays the experience earned by each hero — thanks to everyone who reported this and helped us track it down!

 🛠️ Update Announcement